tullo/tullo/README.md

 <details>
 <summary>🔰 Curriculum & 📫 contact information</summary>

+### Operations Engineer (2023-2024)
+- Automated provisioning of our Jira, Confluence and Crowd clusters using Ansible playbooks.
+- Automated security patching of managed ec2 nodes using AWS Systems Manager.
+- Automated continuous upgrades and security patching of RHEL servers (Redhat Linux).
+- Set up Elastic APM for observability targeting our Jira and Confluence nodes.
+- Wrote Go (golang) programs that supported projects migrating their Zephyr testing data to Xray for Jira.
+- Helped customers recover from ransomware attacks and get their stack running again.
+- Onboarded SSO via ADFS for Jira via Statens IT.
+- Wrote Groovy scripts that:
+  - Repaired Jira issue links of +10'000 issues using ScriptRunner for Jira.
+  - Calculated project risk using input parameters on issue creation or modification.
+- Wrote Python scripts for:
+  - Resetting passwords of all Jira users using the Jira REST API.
+  - Modifying usernames of all Jira users using the Jira REST API.
+  - Updating the storage class of AWS S3 objects using AWS CloudShell.
+- Implemented automatic restart of Jira cluster nodes using cron scheduled bash script.
+- Renewed licenses for Jira and Jira apps.
+Upgraded apps/plugins.
+- Renewed licenses for Confluence and Confluence apps.
+Upgraded apps/plugins.

 ### Test Automation (2023)
 - Focus is on automating testing effort using Cuccumber/Gherking
 - Exploratory testing, analysis, bug reporting